telerik/justmock-docs/basic-usage/arrange-act-assert.md

     Mock.Arrange(Function() warehouse.HasInventory("Camera", 2)).Returns(true)
   {{endregion}}

+>note You can also check the [Create Mocks By Example]({%slug justmock/basic-usage/create-mocks-by-example%}) topic that demonstrates how you can arrange mock objects in more complex scenarios.

 That’s it.
 We set up the testing objects for our test.
 Now let’s act.
-Further, you can also check [Create Mocks By Example]({%slug justmock/basic-usage/create-mocks-by-example%}).

 ## Act